weslainesantana/weslainesantana/README.md

 <h1 align="center"> Hi there!
 I'm Weslaine Santana</h1>

 <p align="center">
-  <em> 💻 Software Engineering Student | ✅ QA & Test Automation | ⚙️ Learning back-end development </em>
+  <em> 💻 Software Engineering Student | ✅ QA & Test Automation | ⚙️ Learning Back-end Development </em>
 </p>

 #### I am a Software Engineering student with experience in Front-end and Back-end development, as well as manual and automated testing.
 I am passionate about building efficient, scalable applications and continuously improving my skills by exploring new technologies and development practices.